Cloud Man: Family

-According to Thomas Hughes, Cloud Man had seven children, five sons and two daughters, including Hushes the Night, Stands Like a Spirit, and David Weston, who took on the chieftainship after Cloud Man's death.
+According to Thomas Hughes, a Welsh Mankato-area pioneer historian who wrote the genealogy Indian Chiefs of Southern Minnesota (1927), Cloud Man had seven children, five sons and two daughters, including David Weston, who took on the chieftainship after Cloud Man's death.
 Charles Eastman, a descendant of Cloud Man, wrote in 1927 that Cloud Man had five children, three daughters and two sons.
 Hughes reported that only Weston was still living as of 1906.
 Cloud Man was also the brother-in-law of Red Bird.

+Two daughters were Wakaninajinwin (Stands Sacred Woman, "Stands Like a Spirit" with the Christian name "Lucy" in Hughes's genealogy) and Inażiŋwiŋ (The Day Sets, "Hushes the Night" in Hughes's genealogy).
+Nancy Eastman (Wakantankawin, Great Spirit Woman) was granddaughter through her mother Wakaninajinwin.
+Nancy had Mary Eastman Faribault (Tipiwakanwin), great granddaughter of Cloud Man, and Mary went on to have Lillian Evelyn Beane (Moore), Cloud Man's great-great-granddaughter.

+Two sons were Ecetukiya (He Who Brings What He Wants) and Solomon Two Stars.

+Notable modern descendants

+Modern descendants who claim Cloud Man as an ancestor include: